 Ponce wore Google Glass during the operation.
 The built-in camera transmitted the image of the surgical field to Dantuluri.
 The VIPAAR technology allowed Dantuluri to see exactly what Ponce saw in the operating room and introduce his hands or instruments into the virtual surgical field.
 At the same time, Ponce saw Dantuluri’s hands and instruments in his heads-up display, along with his own field of view, as a merged-reality environment.

-“It’s not unlike the line marking a first down that a television broadcast adds to the screen while televising a football game,” said Ponce, associate professor in the Division of Orthopaedic Surgery .
+“It’s not unlike the line marking a first down that a television broadcast adds to the screen while televising a football game,” said Ponce.
 “You see the line, although it’s not really on the field.
 Using VIPAAR, a remote surgeon is able to put his or her hands into the surgical field and provide collaboration and assistance.”

 The two surgeons were able to discuss the case in a truly interactive fashion since Dantuluri could watch Ponce perform the surgery and simultaneously introduce his hands or instruments into Ponce’s view as if they were standing next to each other during the case.